Betico Croes: 1985 elections and death

 In November 1985, the MEP lost the election, and Henny Eman of the Aruban People's Party (AVP) would become the first Prime Minister of Aruba.

-On 31 December 1985 Croes was in a traffic accident, and lapsed in a coma.
-Croes died on 26 November 1986 in a reactivation and nursing centre in Utrecht, Netherlands.
-His remains where flown to Aruba for burial.
+On 31 December 1985, Croes was in a traffic accident and lapsed into a coma.
+Croes died on 26 November 1986 in a reactivation and nursing center in Utrecht, Netherlands.
+His remains were flown to Aruba for burial.
 An estimated 40,000 people attended his funeral (Aruba had an estimated 65,000 inhabitants in 1985).

-A famous quote from him is "Si mi cai na caminda, gara e bandera y sigui cu e lucha" (If I fall down along the way, grab the flag and continue the battle).
+A famous quote from him is "Si mi cai na caminda, gara e bandera y sigui cu e lucha" (If I fall along the way, grab the flag and continue the battle).

 Personal life

 Croes had four children: two sons—Glenbert Croes and Gilberto Junior Croes and two daughters—Glendeline Croes and Guisette Croes.

 Both of Croes' sons served as Ministers and Glenbert is as of 2021 in office as Minister of Labor, Integration and Energy.